Monotonicity of Fitness Landscapes and Mutation Rate Control: Introduction

-Mutation size as considered by Fisher is closely related to mutation frequency measured in biology in terms of the number of mutations per replication per DNA base.
-Mutation rates in biology vary over several orders of magnitude \cite{Drake98}.
-Nonetheless, mutation rate for any particular species is typically believed to be minimised, within bounds set by physiology \cite{Drake91}, or more likely population genetics \cite{Lynch10}.
-Despite this, mutation rates are known to vary within and among populations of a single species \cite{Bjedov03} and recently, population-genetic models have been developed proposing that variable mutation rates may be in fact adaptive in biology \cite{Ram12}.

-Independent of such biological concerns, researchers in evolutionary computation and operations research have a longer history of considering variable mutation rates in genetic algorithms (GAs) (e.g. see \cite{Eiben_etal99,Ochoa02,Falco_etal02,Cervantes-Stephens06,Vafaee_etal10} for reviews).
-In particular, Ackley suggested in \cite{Ackley87} that mutation probability is analogous to temperature in simulated annealing, which decreases with time through optimisation.
-A gradual reduction of mutation rate was also proposed by Fogarty \cite{Fogarty89}.
-In a pioneering work, Yanagiya \cite{Yanagiya93} used Markov chain analysis of GAs to show that a sequence of optimal mutation rates maximising the probability of obtaining global solution exists in any problem.
-A significant contribution to the field was made by Thomas B{\"a}ck \cite{Back93}, who studied the probability of adaptation in the space of binary sequences and suggested that mutation rate should depend on fitness values rather than time.
-More recently, numerical methods have been used to optimise a mutation operator \cite{Vafaee_etal10} that was based on the Markov chain model of GA by Nix and Vose \cite{Nix-Vose92}.
-The complexity of this model, however, restricted the application of this method to small spaces and populations.
-It is these insights regarding mutation rate variation from evolutionary computation and operations research which we develop here towards the particular issues presented by biological systems.
+Independent of such biological concerns, researchers in evolutionary computation and operations research have a long history of considering variable mutation rates in genetic algorithms (GAs) \citep[e.g. see][for reviews]{Eiben_etal99,Ochoa02,Falco_etal02,Cervantes-Stephens06,Vafaee_etal10}.
+In particular, \citet{Ackley87} suggested that mutation probability is analogous to temperature in simulated annealing, which decreases with time through optimisation.
+A gradual reduction of mutation rate was also proposed by \citet{Fogarty89}.
+Markov chain analysis of GAs was used by \citet{Yanagiya93} to show that a sequence of optimal mutation rates maximising the probability of obtaining the global solution exists in any problem.
+In particular, \citet{Back93} studied the probability of adaptation in the space of binary strings and derived optimal mutation rates depending on the distance from the global optimum.
+More recently, numerical methods have been used to optimise a mutation operator \citep{Vafaee_etal10} that was based on the Markov chain model of GA by \citet{Nix-Vose92}, although the complexity of this method may restrict its application to small spaces and populations.
+More recently, several authors have analysed the run-time of the co-called $(1+1)$-evolutionary algorithm using constant and adaptive mutation rates and demonstrating some advantages of the latter \citep{Suntje_etal2010,Sutton_etal2011}.
+Thus, the idea of using variable mutation rates to optimise evolutionary dynamics is not new.
+Unfortunately, these results in the field of evolutionary computation (EC) have specific computational focus, which limits their appeal for biology.

-We develop theory in the following directions: \begin{enumerate} \item Generalise Fisher's geometric model of adaptation for metric spaces, and in particular for discrete spaces of sequences, such as the Hamming spaces with arbitrary alphabets. \item Define problems of optimal mutation rate control within such spaces, and study how different problem formulations (e.g. time horizon, objective function) affect the solutions. \item Extend the theory to more biologically realistic (i.e. rugged) fitness landscapes. \end{enumerate}